 How To Automate CD / DVD Recording with GEAR Batch Files

 A GEAR batch file is a text document that contains one or more GEAR commands.
 These commands are the instructions for the GEARWorks Recording Engine.
-When you use GEAR PRO for Windows, UNIX, or Linux, you normally use the graphical user interface (GUI, or UI).
-The menus found in this interface contain commands, and they may include other windows or dialog boxes that help you define the parameters of the operation that you wish to perform.
+When you use GEAR PRO UNIX, you normally use the graphical user interface (GUI, or UI).
 When you execute a GEAR command from the GUI, one or more GEARWorks commands will be executed.
-You can see what the GEARWorks commands that are associated with your actions by generating a log file.
-If you save this log file, you have saved the sequence of GEAR commands that you executed, along with feedback from the GEARWorks recording engine, in the form of comments.

 This function is useful when GEAR is called by another program, such as script or scheduler.
 To run a batch file automatically when you start GEAR, you must run the following command:

-(where /B stands for: using a batch file, /A and /X are optional, /A stands for: run automatically, /X exits GEAR after completion of the batch).
+(where /A and /X are optional, /A stands for: run automatically, /X exits GEAR after completion of the batch).